hayespotter/mac-setup/README.md

 * Dock - Remove the auto-hiding delay
 * Dock - Don’t show Dashboard as a Space
 * iCloud - Save to disk by default
-* Finder - Show the ~/Library folder
+* Finder - Show the ~/Library folder - *developer only*
-* Finder - Show hidden files
+* Finder - Show hidden files - *developer only*
-* Finder - Show filename extensions
+* Finder - Show filename extensions - *developer only*
-* Finder - Disable the warning when changing a file extension
+* Finder - Disable the warning when changing a file extension - *developer only*
 * Finder - Show path bar
 * Finder - Show status bar
 * Finder - Display full POSIX path as window title